menu

 Occupations and Workforce

-When you are in Melba, you'll notice that it is more blue-collar than most other communities in America.
-43.99% of Melba’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Melba is a blue-collar town, with 43.99% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Melba is a city of service providers, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in Melba who work in food service (20.27%), office and administrative support (10.31%), and management occupations (6.19%).

 Setting & Lifestyle

-Melba is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Melba is a great place for families with children to consider.
+First of all, many other families with children live here, making Melba a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Melba has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Melba’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Melba is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.